-Investment in design, survey and consultancy of urban rail transit industry in the PRC from 2008 to 2018
+Investment in design, survey and consultancy of urban rail transit industry in the PRC from 2008 to 2018 of urban rail transit industry in the PRC (RMB billion)

 Key Players and Competition

 Entry barriers to the design, survey and consultancy business of the PRC urban rail transit industry are relatively high and various qualifications relating to consultancy, design and survey are generally required.
 However, players face competitions from domestic and international rivals.
 Leveraging long operating history, extensive project expertise and experience, large talent pool and strong research capabilities, market leaders may exceed peers and be well positioned to capture opportunities in the market.